 | Messaging window | 24 hours from user’s last message |

 These limits are set by Meta, not by your account type.
-Learn more about Instagram API rate limits.
+Learn more about Instagram Graph API rate limits.

 When to Choose a Creator Account